 2. Sizzling Sisig – Filipino Crispy Pork With Eggs

-If I have a chance to try Filipino food, I will choose Sizzling Sisig.
-It is a famous food in this beautiful island nation.
+This dish is a famous food in this beautiful island nation.
 Restaurants will serve this dish on a cast iron plate with chopped pork ears, face, and chicken liver.

-Pampanga province is considered the home of this unique food.
 The chef first prepared it at Aling Lucing restaurant in the mid-1970s when she used a leftover pig head at a US military base.
 Other versions replace pork with various kinds of seafood.

 3. Laing – Taco Leaves In Coconut Milk